 Your doctor will tell you how many tablets you need to take each day.

-The usual adult dose is 5 mg to 10 mg (1 to 2 tablets) at bedtime.
+The usual adult dose is 5 mg to 10 mg (one to two tablets) at bedtime.

-For the elderly, the recommended dose is 2.5 mg to 5 mg (half to 1 tablet) at bedtime.
+For the elderly, the recommended dose is 2.5 mg to 5 mg (half to one tablet) at bedtime.